- Posted by

 Even here in Australia, people within the Jewish community are instructed to be cognisant of potential threats consequent to their faith, and global businesses are strongly advised on how to mitigate against the risk of such a violent act.
 The US also does the same through its Overseas Security Advisory Council (OSAC).

-Frustratingly, few organisations in Australia appear to address the way in which an ECO could/should respond, when the opportunity to exercise a degree of command and control arises.
+Frustratingly, few organisations in Australia appear to address the way in which an ECO could or should respond, when the opportunity to exercise a degree of command and control arises.
 It’s considered an indicator of the unconscious importance that management places upon the function.
-If an unfolding incident is detected early for example, in a separate part of an occupied space/precinct, should the default initial option for the ECO be to escape, or to direct/assist others to escape via routes that they are intimately familiar with through their training?
+If an unfolding security incident is detected early for example, in a separate part of an occupied space/precinct, should the default initial option for the ECO be to escape, or to direct/assist others to escape via routes that they are intimately familiar with through their training?

-Having said this, even when such arrangements have been defined, things cannot be expected to go smoothly.
+Having said this, even when such security arrangements have been defined, things cannot be expected to go smoothly.
 In the US for example, and following a State District Court’s opinion, a company employing two (unarmed) security guards stationed at the entrance to a client site was fined more than $USD46.5M after the guards failed to alert staff to the presence of an active shooter.

 After more than several minutes of “…panic and confusion”, both guards called 911, but failed to notify those within the plant via a designated alert system.
 Three employees were subsequently killed, and one seriously wounded, before police arrived and took the offender into custody.

-Clearly one of the lessons in this is the need for realistic drills, to ensure that those charged with carrying out specific functions during serious incidents are programmed do so without pause.
+Clearly one of the lessons in this is the need for realistic drills, to ensure that those charged with carrying out specific functions during serious security incidents are programmed do so without pause.
 In Australia, and despite touching on the subject in security officer training curriculums, such training within the workplace context is very rare, and does not necessarily correlate with specific details about lockdown arrangements.
 More can be done.

 So, what should be considered in implementing an effective lockdown regime?
 Each context/site and organisation is different, but there are a range of principles and considerations that can be factored into planning.
 Some of the key ones include: